toubinaattori/A_simple_ShoutBox_App/README.md

 	This is a simple ShoutBox webapp that lets the user to post content to a shoutbox with a nickname.
 Program saves the shouts to a database and when a new user enters the site, the shoutbox will load three most recent shouts.
+You will need a working mysql workbench connection in order for the database to work.

 ### Technologies used
 - Maven